-bit 7 and 6 Reserved for future use.
-Default will be clear. bit 5 Set if the Report Status command is supported.
+bit 7 Reserved for future use.
+Default will be clear. bit 6 Set if the Localization Code is supported.
+If set, then following the Maximum Write Buffer Length High Byte will be one byte indicating the nationality of the device (keyboard).
+See the section in this article entitled "Identify and Describe Command (HILID)" for a listing of the Localization Codes (HP-HIL Keyboard Nationality Codes).
+Default (clear) indicates that the Localization Code is not supported. bit 5 Set if the Report Status command is supported.
 Default (clear) indicates Report Status not supported. bit 4 Set if the Report Name command is supported.
 Default (clear) indicated Report Name not supported. bit 3 Reserved for future use.
 Default will be clear. bit 2 Set if Read Register supported.
 If set, immediately following the Header is a byte indicating the registers supported for reading in the device.
 Default is clear, indicating Read Register not supported. bits 1 and 0 Bit 1 and bit 0 indicate support of the Write Register command.
 If bit 1 is set, Write Register Type 2 is supported by the device.
 If bit 0 is set, Write Register Type 1 is supported.
 If both bits are set, then the device supports both Type 1 and Type 2.
 If either bit 1 or bit 0 is set, then following in the Record will be information indicating the registers supported for writing in the device.
 If bit 1 is set, then an additional 16 bits will be returned indicating the maximum number of data bytes which may be written to the device at a time using Write Register Type 2 without data loss.